javiermontanana/grade5theory/_ah-very-basics/basic.md

 and even ones on ledger lines
 [picture]

+Note that in a different clef, the note-names for the notes on each staff-line or space will be different.
+You will learn more about this in the chapter on clefs and registers.

 ## middle C

 The C on the first ledger line below the staff in treble clef is known as middle C.
 This is because it is near the middle of the piano keyboard.

+[picture] piano keyboard with middle C

 ## octaves